Felix Avenue

 F.P.
 Felix Avenue (Abenida F.P.
 Felix), also called by its former name Imelda Avenue (Abenida Imelda), is a four-lane major road which connects Marcos Highway to Ortigas Avenue Extension.
 It is one of the busiest roads in Cainta, Rizal, Philippines.
-The road is named after Francisco P. Felix, a former mayor of Cainta.
+The road is named after Francisco P. Felix, a former mayor of Cainta, served from 1935 until he died in 1980.
 It also serves as a boundary of Cainta and Pasig.
-Felix Avenue was highly accessible by jeepneys, taxis, UV express, tricycles and private vehicles.
+Felix Avenue was highly accessible by jeepneys, taxis, UV express, tricycles, and private vehicles.

+This avenue is also on a proposal to become one of the service road segments of Circumferential Road 6, it will be later called "Lower C-6" connecting with Gil Fernando Avenue in Marikina, until the endpoint of "Lower C-6" in Batasan-San Mateo road which junction Commonwealth Avenue (segment of R-7 Road) in Quezon City.
+Meanwhile, the Southeast Metro Manila Expressway (SEMME) also known as Skyway Stage 4 or C-6 Expressway will be called "Upper C-6".

 Landmarks

 Sta.
 Lucia East, Q. Plaza, ICCT College Cainta, Charm Residences, Greenpark Executive Village in Pasig and Karangalan Village in Cainta are the well-known landmarks in this road.